rmnppt/terminal-scroll/notes.md

 - **Language: Python**
   - Chosen for its simplicity, rapid prototyping capabilities, and extensive ecosystem.

-- **TUI Framework: Textual**
-  - A powerful framework for building interactive and modern terminal applications.
-  - It's built on top of Rich and provides a full application model with widgets, layouts, and an animation system.
-  - We'll use it to manage the entire UI, from character display to input handling.

 - **Rendering Library: Rich**
   - Used by Textual for rendering.
   - Provides capabilities for beautiful output in the terminal, including colors, styles, tables, and support for the Unicode characters we'll use for sprites and animations (like dice rolls).